-• Open to middle school (grades 5-8), high school (grades 9-12), community and technical college, and four-year university students as well as home-schooled students of comparable grade levels.
-Students of comparable grade levels participating in afterschool programs or organizations such as the Boys & Girls Club or Boy/Girl Scouts are also welcome to compete.

-- Elementary school (grades K-4) students are eligible to participate, but only in the SCOUT class and only if their regional event can accommodate their participation.
-Contact the regional coordinator in your area for more information. - Middle school students are eligible to compete in the SCOUT and RANGER classes ONLY.
-High schools that have previously participated in the RANGER class may apply to compete in the EXPLORER class (see the registration form for more details). - Graduate students are NOT eligible to compete as student team members, but are welcome to serve as team mentors or lead instructors.
+- Open to middle school (grades 5-8), high school (grades 9-12), community and technical college, and four-year university students as well as home-schooled students of comparable grade levels.
+Students of comparable grade levels participating in afterschool programs or organizations such as the Boys & Girls Club or Boy/Girl Scouts are also welcome to compete. - Elementary school (grades K-4) students are eligible to participate, but only in the SCOUT class and only if their regional event can accommodate their participation.
+Contact the regional coordinator in your area for more information. - Graduate students are NOT eligible to compete as student team members, but are welcome to serve as team mentors or lead instructors.
 Graduate students are encouraged to contribute to the team via advice and technical assistance. - Students can participate in the competition as a part of a school course, afterschool program, club, or community organization.
-However, regardless of how the team is formed, it must demonstrate that 1) the participating students fall within the eligible grade levels and 2) if minors, the students are working under the supervision of a responsible adult mentor. - Teams can consist of students from different schools and/or grade levels. - Teams must have at least three students with at least one faculty member or adult mentor involved in the process.
-One student should be designated as the team captain/company CEO. - The role of the faculty member or adult advisor must be limited to educational and inspirational support.
+However, regardless of how the team is formed, it must demonstrate that 1) the participating students fall within the eligible grade levels and 2) if minors, the students are working under the supervision of a responsible adult mentor.

+- Teams can consist of students from different schools and/or grade levels. - Teams must have at least three students with at least one faculty member or adult mentor involved in the process.
+One student should be designated as the team leader/company CEO. - The role of the faculty member or adult advisor must be limited to educational and inspirational support.
 Actual construction of the vehicle, particularly in the complex electrical and software areas, must be completed by the students.
 Students will be questioned extensively by the judges on their role in designing and building the ROV. - Individuals from industry, businesses, research organizations, and/or government can act as mentors during the design and building process.
 The role of these individuals must be limited to technical guidance.
-Industry mentors should not participate in the actual construction of the vehicle. - Teams competing in the EXPLORER and RANGER classes are discouraged from using complete, commercially available, off-the-shelf, plug-and-play systems.
+Industry mentors should not participate in the actual construction of the vehicle. - Teams competing are discouraged from using complete, commercially available, off-theshelf, plug-and-play systems.
 Teams will not be disqualified from competing for using these types of systems, but the engineering evaluation and technical report score sheets will reflect MATE's efforts to discourage their use.
-See the Design & Building Specifications and Competition Rules document for specific information.